jdoleary/Spellmasons/docs/TasksCurrent.md

     - [Security Recommendations](https://www.electronjs.org/docs/latest/tutorial/security#checklist-security-recommendations)

 ## Stretch Content
+- Add `cooldown` to spells rather than expense scaling
+    - Add a spell that resets cooldowns
+    - Add a curse that increases cooldowns
 - idea: spell that triggers onDeath effects "Playdead"
 - thought: Spellmasons should have some element of risk/reward like 50% chance to double damage of next spell or something like that.
 Think of my experience with slice and dice where I got a dice side that did 24 damage and affected the guy below.
 If you could always have that it's no fun, too easy but because you can only sometimes get it when you're lucky is what makes it exciting.
     - also one-use spells could work well